 But you don’t have to save it for situations that look like they came straight out of The Walking Dead.
 Sometimes it’s the best way to lock down a particularly troublesome enemy.

-While Turn Undead makes for excellent crowd control, don’t hesitate to use it against a particularly troublesome undead enemy like a specter, banshee, or bodak.
+While Turn Undead makes for excellent crowd control, don’t hesitate to use it against a particularly troublesome undead enemy like a specter, a screaming banshee, or a bodak.

 Turn Undead will usually also work on stronger undead creatures like Vampires, Liches, and Mummy Lords.
 However, undead like these are commonly encountered as boss enemies and might have extra resistances.